The Pergola

 And having had that thought I had to wonder if the things I’ve built are destined for the same fate.
 I have 34 repositories on GitHub and there’s about a million words on this site; will anyone learn from it or will it bring anyone any pleasure after I’m gone, and if so, for how long?

-Time to make a cup of tea.
-If you came in peace, be welcome; if not, be damned with you.
+Time to make another cup of tea.
+If you came in peace, be welcome.